Yelloweye rockfish: Description

+Longevity

 Yelloweye rockfish live to be extremely old, even for their unusually long-lived genus.
 They average 114 to 120 years of age; the oldest ones reach as much as 147 years.
 They fade from bright orange to a paler yellow as they grow in age.
 They are exceptionally slow developing as well, not reaching maturity until they are around 20 years of age.

 Diet

-Larval yelloweye feed on diatoms, dinoflagellates, crustaceans, tintinnids, and cladocerans, and juveniles consume copepods and euphausiids of all life stages.
+Larval yelloweye feed on diatoms, dinoflagellates, crustaceans, tintinnids, and cladocerans, and juveniles consume copepods and krill of all life stages.
 Adults eat demersal invertebrates and small fishes, including other species of rockfish.

-Habitat

-The yelloweye rockfish has been recorded all along the East Pacific, from Umnak Island and Prince William Sound, Alaska, to Ensenada, Baja California.
-They are typically found in deeper, rocky-bottomed areas; in fact, they often spend their entire lifetime on a single rock pile.